Uniform minorization condition and convergence bounds for discretizations of kinetic Langevin dynamics: Setting and main results

 Discretization schemes for~\eqref{eq:general_SDE} are obtained in practice by introducing a positive timestep~$\gamma >0$.
 They correspond to a Markov chain~$\{ (\XminorTer_k,\VminorTer_k) \}_{k\in \mathbb{N}}$, where $(\XminorTer_k,\VminorTer_k)$ approximates~$(\rmX_{k\gamma},\rmV_{k\gamma})$, the solution of~\eqref{eq:general_SDE} at time~$k\gamma$.
 More precisely, we consider the following general structure on the induction defining the numerical schemes: for $k \in\nset$,

-where $\delta >0$ is a positive parameter, the family~$(W_{k+1})_{k \in\nset}$ is a sequence of independent and identically distributed (\iid)~random variables with common distribution~$\muw$ on a measurable space $(\msw,\mcw)$, independent of the family~$(Z_{k+1})_{k\in\nset}$ of \iid~$d$-dimensional standard Gaussian random variables.
+where $\delta >0$ is a positive parameter (equal to~1 in all the examples we consider), the family~$(W_{k+1})_{k \in\nset}$ is a sequence of independent and identically distributed (\iid)~random variables with common distribution~$\muw$ on a measurable space $(\msw,\mcw)$, independent of the family~$(Z_{k+1})_{k\in\nset}$ of \iid~$d$-dimensional standard Gaussian random variables.
 In many cases of interest (see \Cref{sec:exampl-numer-schem} below), $(W_{k+1})_{k \in\nset}$ is a family of \iid~standard Gaussian random variables.
-The actual numerical schemes under consideration are encoded by the measurable functions~$f_\gamma,g_\gamma: \rsetddd \times\msw \to \rset^d$, as well as by $\sigma_{\gamma},\tau_{\gamma} >0$ and $\Dbf_{\gamma}\in \rset^{d \times d}$.
-We illustrate the choice of the form for the recursion~\eqref{eq:def_xminor_v_minor_gen} by several discretization schemes for~\eqref{eq:general_SDE} in \Cref{sec:exampl-numer-schem}.
-In particular, the parameter $\delta$ is~1 in all these examples, but the result we present can be stated for any positive value of~$\delta$.
-Let us also emphasize that some arguments in the functions~$f_\gamma,g_\gamma$ are scaled by powers of~$\gamma$.
-This is motivated by the stability analysis in our proof of the minorization condition, and allows to state Lipschitz conditions independent of the timestep in~\Cref{ass:lip_minor_gen} below.
-Finally, we always assume that $\gamma \in \ocintLigne{0,\bgamma}$, for some fixed $\bgamma >0$.
-Typically, $\bgamma$ represents a threshold which ensures that the scheme under consideration is stable.
-Here, for ease of presentation, we assume in \Cref{ass:gminorc} below that $\bgamma$ is even smaller than a specific constant.